jangroth/aws-certification-notes/devops-engineer-professional.md

 * Configure health checks
   * Trigger automated DNS failover
   * E.g. base health checks on CloudWatch Alarms

+## Multi Account

+### Services that have a concept of multi account

+.|.
+-|-
+IAM|Define *IAM Trust* to enable cross account actions<br/>Use STS to assume into roles in different accounts CodePipeline|Trigger CodeDeploy across accounts
+AWS Config|Agregate across accounts
+CloudWatch Events|Use *EventBus* to share events across accounts CloudWatch Logs|Use *Logs Destination* to send events into logging account CloudFormation|*StackSets* can be deployed across accounts

+---

 <a name="3_9"></a>
 ## [↖](#top)[↑](#3_8_2)[↓](#3_10) Disaster Recovery